sean-reid/jamulus-streamer/README.md

 2. Deploy and configure server in GCP
 3. Stream audio from server to YouTube

-## Documentation
-For platform-specific docs, please go [here](./docs).
-Read these docs before attempting a deployment.

 ## Quick Start
 Clone this repo if you haven't already.
 You'll need `git` for this:
 ```